 Before you can optimize anything, you need a clear picture of where you currently stand.
 This first step is all about gathering data and setting goals.
 Logistics spend management is simply the process of tracking, controlling, and improving all the costs tied to moving and storing your goods.
 Start by pulling together all your carrier invoices, contracts, and shipping data from the last 6 to 12 months.
 Look for patterns and problem areas.
 Are you consistently paying for accessorial fees?
 Are certain lanes costing you more than they should?
 This is your chance to benchmark your current discounts against what’s possible.
 Once you understand your spending, you can set specific, measurable goals, like reducing your overall freight costs by 15% or cutting down on billing errors.

-Set Up Your System and Train the Team
+Step 2: Set Up the System and Train Your Team

 With a solid plan in hand, it’s time to implement the right tools and get your team ready.
 Modern transportation spend management relies on real-time data to optimize costs, moving away from outdated methods that use static contracts and historical information.
 This is where a dedicated spend management portal or a Transportation Management System (TMS) comes in.
 These platforms centralize your data, automate workflows, and provide the visibility you need to make smart decisions.
 But remember, technology is only as good as the people using it.
 Invest time in training your team not just on how to use the new software, but on why this shift is so important for the business.
 When everyone understands the goals, they can use the tools to find the most effective shipping methods.